 Upon completion of the NPQH, David was awarded his first headship at Benhurst Primary.
 Within his first year of headship, David successfully led the school from Requires Improvement to Good.
 Five years on, the school is now firmly working towards Outstanding.
 In 2014, Benhurst’s excellent work was recognised and the school expanded from 1½ FE to 2FE.
 Benhurst Primary is now widely known for its forward-thinking ethos and has worked extensively with many local, national and international schools and businesses in its constant drive for excellence.
 David also held the position of Executive Headteacher for another local school during a period of prolonged absence of the substantive Headteacher.
-In July 2016, he was appointed Director of Primary at The LIFE Education Trust.
+In September 2018, he was appointed Trust Executive Head teacher at The LIFE Education Trust.

-David is an active member of the local Cluster group, has been a governor in four schools and holds a position on the Schools’ Funding Forum for Havering, the Head teacher’s Reference Group and is a member if the Strategic Board of the Billericay SCITT.
+David is an active member of the local Cluster group, has been a governor in four schools and holds a position on the Schools’ Funding Forum for Havering, the Havering Academy of Leadership and is a member of the Management Board of the Billericay SCITT.